sidoh/esp8266_milight_hub-wiki/Troubleshooting.md

 Several users have reported that switching to a new radio module solves their problems.

+It is also worth adding a 10µF capacitor between Vin and Gnd on the NRF24.

 #### Mislabeled pins

 Sometimes ESP8266 dev boards have mislabeled pins.
 Usually the pinouts you find online will have the correct order.